 Camp season is here!
 Those of you who have already registered may be filled with anticipation (and perhaps a few butterflies) as your first day draws closer.

 What is camp like?
-Will my son/daughter make friends?
+Will my child make friends?
 Will they learn something useful?
 All normal questions (and here are 100+ more in case you're still weighing your options).

 To help put you and your student at ease, remember: we’ve been hosting camps since 1999, and we’re continually evolving to ensure the best summer experiences imaginable for families across the nation.